agentos-project/agentos/documentation/design_docs/abstractions.rst

 Note that the ``agent.ini`` contains both the location of the primary components of the agent as well as various configuration variables and hyperparameters.
-This file will be managed by the AgentOS Component Registry (ACR) to allow for easy composition and reuse of AgentOS components.
+This file will be managed by the AgentOS Module Registry (ACR) to allow for easy composition and reuse of AgentOS components.
 It is also human readable and editable, if the developer wants to directly modify it.